anhpham1509/prefect/docs/concepts/flows.md

 !!! tip "Enhanced cancellation"
     We are working on improving cases where cancellation can fail.
-    You can try the improved cancellation experience by enabling the `PREFECT_EXPERIMENTAL_ENABLE_ENHANCED_CANCELLATION` setting on your worker or agents:
+    You can try the improved cancellation experience by enabling the `PREFECT_EXPERIMENTAL_ENABLE_ENHANCED_CANCELLATION` setting on your worker:

     <div class="terminal">
     ```bash